-Colds, flus, sinus infections, lice, chicken pox, shingles, head, foot and mouth… the list goes on and on.
-No matter what your child’s age, they seem to always come in contact with a virus or bug that is circulating throughout your community, over the course of the semester.
+Colds, flus, sinus infections, lice, chickenpox, shingles, head, foot and mouth… the list goes on and on.
+No matter what your child’s age, they seem to always come in contact with a virus or bug over the semester that circulates throughout your community.
 In fact, the younger your child, the more often they seem to come home with a new symptom, a new bump or bruise, or a new complaint, right?
-One day it’s a cough and runny nose and the next, it’s a stomach ache and fever.
+One day it’s a cough and a runny nose, and the next, it’s a stomach ache and fever.

 Here are a few of our best “back to school” recommendations** for keeping your immune system primed and ready to fight back against any foreign invaders.